Gandi/gandi.cli/gandicli.man.rst

 * ``gandi vm update resource`` allow to change the quantity of memory (using ``--memory INTEGER``), the number of virtual CPU (using ``--cores INTEGER``), enable the virtual console which allow to get a shell to the virtual machine even without network interfaces on the virtual machine (using ``--console``) or change the root password (using ``--password``).
 All these modification can be done as background process using the option ``--background`` (or ``--bg``). *NOTE*: Because of the cost of page table setup, a maximum memory limit has to be given for some kernels, limiting dynamic updates.
 You cannot online resize a VM memory crossing this value, and the ``--reboot`` option allows you to acknowledge the required reboot.

+* ``webacc add resource`` add a backend or a vhost on a webaccelerator.
+Possible options are ``--vhost TEXT`` to add the fully qualified domain name (FQDN like host.domain.tld) to the webaccelerator, can be used multiple times, ``--backend TEXT`` to specify an IP address, can be used multiple times, using format ip[:port], ``--port INTEGER`` to set a default port value for backend parameters if not specified in backend format, ``--ssl`` to activate ssl for vhost, ``--private-key TEXT`` to provide the private key used to generate the ssl certificate, ``--zone-alter`` to alter and activate zone file if Gandi DNS are used for the domain, ``--poll-cert`` will wait for the certificate creation to be finished, be warned that this can take a long time.

+* ``webacc create NAME`` create a new webaccelerator.
+Mandatory options are ``--datacenter FR|US|LU`` for the geographical datacenter as listed by ``gandi datacenters`` where the webaccelerator will be created.
+Possible options are ``--backend TEXT`` to specify an IP address, can be used multiple times, using format ip[:port], ``--port INTEGER`` to set a default port value for backend parameters if not specified in backend format, ``--vhost TEXT`` to add the fully qualified domain name (FQDN like host.domain.tld) to the webaccelerator, can be used multiple times, ``--ssl`` to activate ssl for vhost, ``--private-key TEXT`` to provide the private key used to generate the ssl certificate, ``--zone-alter`` to alter and activate zone file if Gandi DNS are used for the domain, ``--poll-cert`` will wait for the certificate creation to be finished, be warned that this can take a long time, ``--ssl-enable`` to activate SSL support on the webaccelerator, ``--algorithm [client-ip, round-robin]`` to choose the loadbalancer algorithm defaulting to ``client-ip``.

+* ``webacc delete`` delete a webaccelerator, a vhost or a backend.
+Possible options are ``--webacc TEXT`` to specify the webaccelerator name to be deleted, ``--backend TEXT`` to specify an IP address to be deleted, can be used multiple times, using format ip[:port], ``--port INTEGER`` to set a default port value for backend parameters if not specified in backend format, ``--vhost TEXT`` to remove the fully qualified domain name (FQDN like host.domain.tld) from the webaccelerator, can be used multiple times.

+* ``webacc disable`` disable a backend or a probe on a webaccelerator.
+Possible options are ``--backend TEXT`` to specify an IP address to be disabled, can be used multiple times, using format ip[:port], ``--port INTEGER`` to set a default port value for backend parameters if not specified in backend format, ``--probe`` to disable probe for the webaccelerator, requires the webaccelerator name to be passed to the command.

+* ``webacc enable`` enable a backend or a probe on a webaccelerator.
+Possible options are ``--backend TEXT`` to specify an IP address to be enabled, can be used multiple times, using format ip[:port], ``--port INTEGER`` to set a default port value for backend parameters if not specified in backend format, ``--probe`` to enable probe for the webaccelerator, requires the webaccelerator name to be passed to the command.

+* ``webacc info resource`` display information about a webaccelerator.
+Possible options are ``--format [json, pretty-json]`` to specify output format to be used.

+* ``webacc list`` show all the webaccelerators.
+Possible options are ``--limit INTEGER`` which shows only a subset of the webaccelerators list, ``--format [json, pretty-json]`` to specify output format to be used.

+* ``webacc probe resource`` manage a probe for a webaccelerator.
+Possible options are ``--enable`` to enable the probe on the webaccelerator, ``--disable`` to disable the probe on the webaccelerator, ``--host TEXT`` to set the host value for testing the probe, ``--test`` to test the probe on the webaccelerator, ``--interval INTEGER`` to set interval for the probe to be checked, ``--url TEXT`` to set the probe url in the virtual host, ``--window INTEGER`` to set total number of probes to consider health decision, ``--threshold INTEGER`` to set number of probes to consider in the window, ``--timeout INTEGER`` to set the timeout in seconds, ``--http-method [GET, POST, PUT, DELETE, OPTIONS]`` to set HTTP method used for the probe check, ``--http-response INTEGER`` to set HTTP response code expected by the probe

+* ``webacc update resource`` update a webaccelerator.
+Possible options are ``--name TEXT`` to change the name of the webaccelerator, ``--algorithm [client-ip, round-robin]`` to change the loadbalancer algorithm, ``--ssl-enable`` to activate SSL support on the webaccelerator, ``--ssl-disable`` to deactivate SSL support on the webaccelerator.

 ENVIRONMENT
 ===========